Cannabis and Opioids are Unlikely Partners in Harm Reduction

 Cannabis, Opioids, and the CB1 Receptor

 Everyone has an endocannabinoid system.
-It is a network of receptors and chemical messengers, such as anandamide, that are located in almost every part of your body.
+It is a network of receptors and chemical messengers, such as anandamide, that are present in almost every part of your body.
 This network is responsible for regulating pain, digestion, memory, the immune system, inflammation, and mood.
 There are two primary receptors, CB1 and CB2.
 The endocannabinoid system works to fight off infection, to trigger pain relief, to produce an anti-inflammatory response, as well as maintain homeostasis.

 The chemical compounds in cannabis, such as THC and CBD, interact with this system in much the same way.
 The many cannabinoids each have a unique role in turning these receptors on or off, to mimic the chemicals produced by our own bodies.
 Of primary concern for pain relief is THC’s unique relationship with the CB1 receptor, located mainly within our brains.
 Like a hand fits into a glove, THC fits perfectly into this receptor.
 Opioids, while intimately linked to our opioid receptors, also interact with the endocannabinoid system, through the CB1 receptor.
 Their relationship to one another is interesting, to say the least.
 Cannabis and opioids can work synergistically.

 This double-blind, placebo-controlled, and first of its kind, study determined that cannabis improved the pain alleviation of oxycodone.
-Although the optimal dose of oxycodone by itself was 5 mg, this dose could be halved if participants were also given cannabis.
+Although the optimal dose of oxycodone by itself was 5 mg, this dose could be cut in half if participants were also given cannabis.
 Interestingly, by itself, neither cannabis nor the half dose of oxycodone was enough to reduce the experience of pain, but together they had a similar effect as an entire dose (5mg) of an opioid.

 The Role of Cannabis in the Opioid Crisis